 Your approvals start with Weybridge.
 So be sure to download and fill out the Weybridge Design Change Request Form (PDF).
 Fill out the form, include any necessary drawings, photos or other supporting materials.
 Then pass the completed request to a Weybridge Board member.

 If you’re not sure how to fill out the form or have questions about the process, contact a Board member to discuss first.

 [2b] Fill out a Weybridge Roofmates Agreement (if needed)

-If your exterior design or landscaping changes affect both roofmates, your application must include one additional form: a signed Roofmates Agreement (Google Docs).
+If your exterior design or landscaping changes affect both roofmates, your application must include one additional form: a signed Roofmates Agreement (PDF).
 For example, if you want to make landscaping changes in the strip of land between the driveways, that would need a Roofmates Agreement.
 Changing exterior paint colors would also require roofmates to agree, and would require this additional form.

 Fill out the required Muirfield Association forms

 Find, download, read, and fill out the appropriate Muirfield Design Review application form(s) you need for your specific project.
 Muirfield has an excellent overview page that covers the design and review process and includes forms for any imaginable project.